-To be honest, I don’t remember somebody teaching me in school, or in college, about goals or why this crucial to have such.
+To be honest, I don’t remember somebody teaching me in school, or in college, about goals and why it’s crucial to have them.
 Probably my schools sucked.
-Hopefully, you went to a better institution.

-I learned about goals and the importance of them through books and articles online.
+I learned about goals and their importance through books and articles online.

 This term, goal setting, sounds so corporate though.

-When you read about setting goals you most probably imagine this big firm where CEO’s and lawyers are standing in a room, discussing the positive and the negative of certain actions.
+When you read about setting goals you most probably imagine this big firm where CEOs and lawyers are standing in a room, discussing things and swapping papers.